geteduroam/letswifi-portal/README.md

 ## Getting up and running quick 'n dirty

+Upload this whole project to a webserver, and make `www/` accessible, ideally as the root

 This quick'n'dirty guide assumes you'll be using SimpleSAMLphp (the only authentication method supported ATM)

 	make simplesamlphp

-Initialize the SQLite database
+Initialize the SQLite database (should be possible to use other SQL databases, but this is not tested)

+	mkdir var
-	make var/letswifi-dev.sqlite
+	sqlite3 var/letswifi-dev.sqlite <sql/letswifi-dev.sqlite.sql

+Create the realm with a default client certificate validity of one year

+	bin/init-db.php example.com 365

-Edit etc/letswifi.conf.php and change `userIdAttribute` to match your setup.
+Copy etc/letswifi.conf.simplesaml.php etc/letswifi.conf.php and change `userIdAttribute` to match your setup.

 Write metadata of your SAML IdP to simplesamlphp/metadata/saml20-idp-remote.php